aws-samples/serverless-patterns/route53-alb-fargate-cdk-dotnet/README.md

     ```
     cdk deploy
     ```
-6. ⚠️ **Important** - Deployment pauses while validating the certificate.
+6. ⚠️ **Important** - The deployment is paused while the certificate is validated.

    ![deployment-paused-screenshot](images/1.png)

     Follow the instructions below to complete the certificate validation by proving domain ownership:
-    - Go to **Route53 console** in AWS console, and choose the **Hosted Zone** created recently.
+    - Navigate to the **Route53 console** and select the recently created **Hosted Zone**.
-    - Copy all four servers listed for **Name servers**. and save it somewhere.
+    - Copy all four servers listed for **name servers**, and save it somewhere.
     - Go to your domain registrar and do the following:
       - Create a new DNS record with **NS** type for your domain.
       - Update the name servers for the domain to use the four Route 53 name servers.

-7. Once the DNS validation completes, Certificat is created in ACM, and CDK resumes the deployment.
+7. When the DNS validation is finished, the certificate is created in ACM, and the CDK resumes the deployment.
-8. Once the deployment finishes, CDK prints 2 URLs, first points to the ALB, and second points to the domain you own.
+8. When the deployment is complete, CDK prints two URLs, the first of which points to the ALB and the second to the domain you own.

     ![deployment-paused-screenshot](images/2.png)